cr4yz/sbox-boilerplate/README.md

 Here is an example of a bare minimum .addon, you might want to do something like this if your addon is just a map.

 ```
-{ "name": "boilerplate" }
+{ "name": "my-gamemode" }
 ```

 ### BoilerplateGame.cs
 This is the script that initializes your gamemode.
-1. Rename the file, namespace, class, and constructor to suit your addon, i.e. `DeathrunGame.cs`
+1. Rename the file, namespace, class, and constructor to suit your addon, i.e. `MyGamemode.cs`
 2. Edit this line: `[Library("boilerplate", Title = "Boilerplate Addon")]`